How Your Human Design Type Shapes Your Midlife Deconditioning Process

 The Quiet Ways We Abandon Ourselves

-It can often distance ourselves from who we are at our core and how we naturally want to move through this world.
-That in itself creates friction within us because we can no longer unsee how social conditioning has been running our lives.
+Slowly, we begin to feel the friction of going against ourselves more clearly.
+We fall further from who we thought we were at our core and start to explore how we actually want to move through this world.
+That in itself creates friction within us because we can no longer unsee how conditioned beliefs and external infleunce has been running our lives.

 We see all the ways we’re not meant to fit in, in the traditional sense.
 And that brings its own set of challenges.